 Amenities.
 I follow a large trade and urban literature in setting amenities equal to the residual between housing costs and wages in a city.
 My measure of wages is taxable income per taxpayer, which I obtained from historical municipal balance sheets from the Cabinet Office.
 Besides prices, the other parameter that pins down amenities is the share of housing costs (rent + mortgage payments + repairs) in total expenditures, which I calculate from Family Income and Expenditure Survey (FIES) data by taking a time series average share over 1981-1990 for each municipality.
-I find minimal heterogeneity in housing expenses in the cross-section and over time.
-I obtain a similar vector of amenities regardless of whether I use one of my repeat appraisal residential price indices or average annual housing costs to proxy for $P_j$ in the residual condition $Z_j = P_j^{\beta}/W_j$ .
+I find minimal heterogeneity in housing expenditure shares in the cross-section and over time.
+I obtain a similar vector of amenities regardless of whether I use one of my repeat appraisal residential price indices or average annual housing costs to proxy for P_j in the residual condition $Z_j = P_j^{\beta}/W_j$.
+Figure E.3 indicates similar movements in the distribution of local amenities between the two steady state years of the model across parameter choices underlying the labor sorting condition in (6.2).